DCC-EX/DCCEXProtocol/README.md

 ```<LinkedList.h>```  // https://github.com/ivanseidel/LinkedList

-This library can be retrieve via the Arduino IDE Library Manager.
+This library can be retrieved via the Arduino IDE Library Manager.
 Search for "LinkedList" by Ivan Seidal.
 The library has been tested with version ```1.3.3```

 ## Throttles